11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 1. Buy a pack of plastic hollow Easter eggs

 2. Fill with things from nature, around the house or even from the kitchen cupboard.
-You could use stones, rice, coins, seeds, pasta, marbles, lego etc. Find a nice range of sounds.
+Try using stones, rice, coins, seeds, pasta, marbles, lego etc. Find a nice range of sounds.

 Would you like to try out more calming activities with your kids?